KQM-git/TCL/evidence/characters/geo/albedo.md

 **Signifiance:** Will help improve rotations to deal more damage.
 In rotations, Albedo should only cast his skill after getting buffed.

+## Burst Mechanics

-## Albedo's Fatal Blossoms Snapshots when his E is cast, not his Q
+### Albedo's Fatal Blossoms Snapshots when his E is cast, not his Q

 **By:** gtrain#9987
 **Added:** 08/13/2021